top of page

 How Long Does Therapy Take?
 Real EMDR Results (2024–2025 Data)

 If you’re wondering how long therapy takes, you’re not alone.
 One of the first questions people ask before starting trauma therapy or EMDR is: How many sessions will I need?
 Does therapy take years?
 How long does EMDR take to work?
 From October 2024 to October 2025, I tracked every trauma target reprocessed in my practice using EMDR.
 Not estimates.
 Not guesses.
 Actual data.
 Here’s what the numbers show.
-EMDR Therapy Results: One Year of Real Data In the last 12 months: 115 tr
+EMDR Therapy Results: One Year of Real Data This post reflects data from

 Rachel Hansen